Sibil Pektorosoğlu: Early life

-Sibil Pektorosoğlu was born to Garo and Mari in the Kurtuluş neighborhood of the Şişli district of Istanbul, Turkey, in 1974.
+Sibil was born to Garo and Mari in the Kurtuluş neighborhood of the Şişli district of Istanbul, Turkey.
 She has an elder sister, Garin.
 Her paternal grandparents Vahe and Moyemzar were from Istanbul.
 Her maternal grandfather Toros was born in Divriği district of Sivas, while her maternal grandmother Arsenuhi was from Erbaa in Tokat.
 Both maternal grandparents settled in Istanbul after their marriage; her mother was the youngest daughter of the family.

-Pektorosoğlu completed her primary education at the private Armenian Pangaltı Mkhitaryan School in Şişli district's Pangaltı neighborhood of Istanbul.
+Sibil completed her primary education at the private Armenian Pangaltı Mkhitaryan School in Şişli district's Pangaltı neighborhood of Istanbul.
 She continued her education at the private Evrim High School in Bomonti, Şişli.
 She then studied at the American Culture College.
 She lives in the same house where she was born, together with her parents.

 Musical debut

-Pektorosoğlu's father sang in the church choir "Kohtan" in the Surp Asdvadzadzin Patriarchal Church in the Kumkapı quarter of Fatih district in Istanbul.
+Sibil's father sang in the church choir "Kohtan" in the Surp Asdvadzadzin Patriarchal Church in the Kumkapı quarter of Fatih district in Istanbul.
 Sibil grew up with church music as her father used to take her in her childhood to the church when he sang in the choir.
 She developed so a love for music and singing.
 For this reason, she entered the choir at the Surp Vartanants Church in Feriköy, Şişli, which is situated close to her home.
 She performed there as a chorist and soloist at around 60 concerts, over some twenty years.
 She drew attention with her lyric soprano voice.
 Although she expressed interest in being formally educated at a music conservatory, she had to abandon this project, entering working life at an early age.
 Music remained a hobby while continued she worked for many years as a consultant for a financial investment company.